Species: Problems with simple definitions of species

 there is no easy way to tell whether related geographic or temporal forms belong to the same or different species.
 Species gaps can be verified only locally and at a point of time.
 One is forced to admit that Darwin's insight is correct: any local reality or integrity of species is greatly reduced over large geographic ranges and time periods.

-The botanist Brent Mishler argued that the species concept is not valid, notably because gene flux decreases gradually rather than in discrete steps, which hampers objective delimitation of species.
-Indeed, complex and unstable patterns of gene flux have been observed in cichlid teleosts of the East African Great Lakes.
+The botanist Brent Mishler argued that the species concept is not valid, notably because gene flow decreases gradually rather than in discrete steps, which hampers objective delimitation of species.
+Indeed, complex and unstable patterns of gene flow have been observed in cichlid teleosts of the East African Great Lakes.
 Wilkins argued that "if we were being true to evolution and the consequent phylogenetic approach to taxa, we should replace it with a 'smallest clade' idea" (a phylogenetic species concept).
 Mishler and Wilkins and others concur with this approach, even though this would raise difficulties in biological nomenclature.
 Wilkins cited the ichthyologist Charles Tate Regan's early 20th century remark that "a species is whatever a suitably qualified biologist chooses to call a species".
 Wilkins noted that the philosopher Philip Kitcher called this the "cynical species concept", and arguing that far from being cynical, it usefully leads to an empirical taxonomy for any given group, based on taxonomists' experience.
 Other biologists have gone further and argued that we should abandon species entirely, and refer to the "Least Inclusive Taxonomic Units" (LITUs), a view that would be coherent with current evolutionary theory.